mmbman/Katagiri/jewel-mirror-awareness.md

 As a poem, it’s fine.
 Because poetry gives you something more than your understanding, gives you something that lies behind your life.
 It can be sentimental, or romantic, or artistic.

-There is no Rinzai, no Soto
+There is no Rinzai, no Soto.
 Autumn sky.

 That means it’s not good enough, through this people misunderstand human life.